How to Create a Business Plan for You and Your Lender

 An ‘appendix’ is any additional documentation you attach at the end that you think adds value to your plan.
 These may include full resumes of your leadership team, client or vendor agreements, design plans, permits, market studies, contracts, etc. The only reason to include additional information is if it makes your plan more convincing, but doesn’t fit neatly or concisely into the sections above.

 Your lender will want to see: That you’ve done your homework and have thought through the details.

 You can see how this level of planning and projecting would help any new business, even one not applying for a business loan yet.
-On our website, we have some great tips and resources for business planning, and a fill-in workbook, More than Numbers Can Say, A Business Planner.
+Download the business planner fill-in workbook, More than Numbers Can Say, A Business Planner.
 This will help you start pulling together the information you need for your business plan, which you can then flesh out before you present to lenders.